sourcegraph/handbook/content/departments/security/index.md

 ## RFC reviews

-Security should be asked to review RFCs which:
+Security should be added as an approver to the RFC if it:

 - Proposes changing handling of customer data
 - Proposes updates or new infrastructure